BSc Interior Design: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 Bachelor of Arts in Design (B.A.
 Design) is also an undergraduate degree course in the field of Design, where the key aspects of innovation and creativity are involded.
 Students who have an edge over imagination and a good taste in designing may opt for this course.
 The students who have successfully completed their schooling are eligible for the Bachelor of Design course.
 It has a duration of3 or 4 years and the tuition fee is around 3, 30,000 INR per annum.

-BSc Interior Design Syllabus
+BSc Interior Design Course Syllabus

 A BSc in Interior Design is a three-year undergraduate course that is divided into six semesters.
-After completing this bachelor degree, students will be able to understand the importance of designing and the art of modification.
+After completing this bachelor's degree, students will be able to understand the importance of designing and the art of modification.
 BSc Interior Design subjects are of two types: core subjects and elective subjects.

-The core subjects are those that would cover the fundamental topics of the course but the elective subjects include topics that are related to Interior Design and can help candidates advance in their career paths.
+Core subjects are those that would cover fundamental topics of the course, but elective subjects include topics that are related to Interior Design and can help students have a better career.
+Main subjects taught in the BSc in Interior Design course are.

 BSc Interior Design Subjects Semester I